flapflapio/simulator/README.md

 go build -o app  # Build the app
 ./app            # Run the app

+# build the app for windows
+go build -o app.exe

 # Or to build with static linking:
 GOOS=linux \
 GO111MODULE=on \